 The Poem “THE EAGLE” By Alfred Tennyson

-2..
-The Paraphrasing of the Poem “THE EAGLE” By Alfred Tennyson.
+2. Line by line Paraphrasing (Explanation) of the poem of the Poem “THE EAGLE” By Alfred Tennyson.

 Paraphrasing stanza 1 in a paragraph: